-DUE TO THE COVID-19 (CORONAVIRUS) PANDEMIC, PATIENT SERVICES FOR OPTICAL ARE CLOSED UNTIL FURTHER NOTICE.
+DURING THE COVID-19 (CORONAVIRUS) PANDEMIC, THE FOLLOWING PATIENT SERVICES FOR OPTICAL ARE AVAILABLE:

 At the Tribal Health Optical Clinic, a licensed optometrist performs routine eye exams, dispenses glasses and contact lenses, and detects eye disease.